 We recently submitted an Offer in compromise for a Boca Raton taxpayer and were able to settle his back taxes of $165,000 for only $13,200, a savings of 92%.

-The offer in compromise program allows qualifying taxpayers to settle their back tax debt for less than what they owe and thus provide them with a fresh start.
+The offer in compromise program allows qualifying taxpayers to settle back tax debt for less than what they owe and thus provide them with a fresh start.
 Sometimes we find that taxpayers are under a misconception that you can simply negotiate a settlement with the IRS without considering your financial condition.
 Unfortunately this is not the case as the IRS requires you to complete detailed forms and provide documentation regarding your finances.

 When determining if it will accept your offer, the IRS considers the equity you may have in your assets such as your home, bank account, retirement plans, and car.
 In addition, they will review your income and allowable living expenses to determine whether you have any excess income to pay toward your back taxes.